Skip to main content

 His passion for the game of football was also quite evident on the field.
 Though, admittedly, he was never the biggest, fastest, smartest or most talented athlete, DeCosta was undoubtedly the hardest worker – someone always seeking ways to make himself better and gain a competitive edge.

-While attending Colby College in Maine, the undersized linebacker went on to become a three-year captain and starter.
+While attending Colby College in Maine, the undersized linebacker went on to become a three-year starter and senior captain.
 He knew every assignment on the gridiron, holding himself to the highest of standards, all while inspiring teammates to reach new levels.

 After graduating from Colby in 1992, DeCosta took part in a graduate coaching fellowship for the football team at Trinity University, where he would also earn a master's in English.
 But as time passed, he became uncertain about where a coaching path would lead.
 Looking to maximize his options, Eric applied to law school and prepared to pursue a new career, rather than cling to his football passion.